TranPhucVinh/C/Physical layer/Memory/Dynamic memory/Using stdlib.md

 ``malloc()`` returns a pointer to the allocated memory.
 The value is stored in **Heap memory**.

-Size of the variable allocated by ``malloc()`` can't be get as there is no portable way to find out the size of a malloc'ed block.
+Size of the variable allocated by ``malloc()`` can't be gotten as there is no portable way to find out the size of a malloc'ed block.

 **String**